UK economy grows more than expected in November after services boost

 Economists had been expecting GDP to rise by 0.2%.

-The uplift was driven by the wide-reaching services sector, which rose by 0.4% during the month, and was the biggest contributor to economic growth.
+The uplift was driven by the wide-reaching services sector, after a strong month for retail amid the Black Friday sales, which rose by 0.4% and was the biggest contributor to economic growth.

 It follows the economy shrinking in October, when manufacturing and construction sectors were hit by poor weather conditions.